dhmay/jamstats/README.md

 `jamstats-convert-tsv <game.json> <game.tsv>`

-I apologize: both those commands will give you a bunch of unsightly warning messages.
-But they will probably succeed!

 ## Let's see some plots!

 If you like these plots, you might like this set of tools